 In regard to Service Dog impersonations, these occur all too often.
 Unfortunately, many people will have a pet dog – or even an ESA – and wish to take it anywhere and everywhere with them, so they claim it to be a Service Dog.
 They will oftentimes register these pets online through a website for a fee and receive a “Service Dog Certificate” – which is useless in the eyes of the law.

 Currently, a comprehensive nationwide registry or database for Service Dogs does not exist.
 The dog must simply be obedient, task-trained, and under control of its handler.
-Misrepresenting a Service Dog is now a civil infraction under RCW 49.60.214, and comes with a heavy fine in the amount of $1,025 if violated

-Flying with assistance dogs
+Flying with Service Dogs

 When it comes to flying with pets, ESA’s, Therapy Dogs, and Service Dogs, the rules are continuously evolving.
 At this time, the TSA is only allowing Service Dogs to travel with a passenger – ESA’s are no longer permitted and must travel in the same manner as a pet companion.
 Each individual airline imposes rules and regulations in relation to flying with Service Dogs, ESA’s, and pets.
 Paperwork attesting to the dog’s training may be required for Service Dogs.
 And specific requirements should be verified well in advance, prior to traveling.